 Renovated by Vail Resorts for the 2013/2014 season, Mt.
 Brighton is a great choice for skiers and snowboarders in southeast Michigan.
 Vail Resorts are known for their skier services and positive experiences both on and off the slopes, and Mt.
 Brighton follows suit.

-24 runs can be found of varied terrain at Mt.
-Brighton with a great split of beginner, intermediate and advanced options, there’s sure to be something for everyone.
-When you’re looking for a break or want to wind down at the end of the day, drop into the Ore Creek Mountain Grill for scratch made, locally sourced cuisine in a casual environment.
+Twenty-four runs can be found of varied terrain at Mt.
+Brighton and with a great split of beginner, intermediate and advanced options, there’s sure to be something for everyone.

 Skiing & Snowboarding in the Upper Peninsula

 At some point, you owe it to yourself to plan a trip to Michigan’s Upper Peninsula.
 The U.P. is home to some of the biggest snowfalls in the country!

 The Keweenaw Peninsula is home to the famed Mount Bohemia where the average snowfall is in the 270” range and 900 vertical feet.
 Located just 45 minutes north of Houghton in the Keweenaw, Bohemia is not for the faint of heart.
 585 acres of skiable terrain is all backcountry-style, meaning no groomers here.
 2 main lifts service the ski area, with a fleet of shuttle buses that get you back to either should you get too far away.